Kartheeko07/terraform-aws-infra-redis/README.md

 1. Work with an AWS Account Admin to provision an IAM User with needed permissions that will leverage to deploy TF IaC.
 2. Work with an AWS Account Admin for your respective accounts to create a global TF Backend Infrastructure
 3. Create a secret configuration in the tool of choice that will be used to orchestarte the secrets to store your AWS Secret Details
+4. You also need to configure you SSH key and PUBLIC SSH key to download the terraform module into the infra.

 ## Environments
 1. Each branch is mapped to an environment.tfvars which inturn is mapped to a terraform workspace